chipzymango/calculator/README.md

 # calculator

-Simple Calculator made with Python GUI (tkinter).
+Calculator with simple GUI made with Python tkinter.

 some hotkeys: